Sue DiCicco: Publishing

 DiCicco has written dozens and illustrated hundreds of children's storybooks.
 In the 1990s she often teamed with her late husband Gil DiCicco, as both DiCicco Studios and DiCicco Digital Arts.
 Since 2014, DiCicco has been the illustrator for many Classic Golden Books, including Poky Little Puppy, Shy Little Kitten, Tawny Scrawny Lion, Tootle, and The Little Red Caboose.
 DiCicco most recently co-wrote a book about Sadako Sasaki with Sadako's older brother, Masahiro Sasaki.

 John Denver

 DiCicco was commissioned to sculpt a heroic sized John Denver statue for the Windstar Foundation in 2002.
 In 2013, the Windstar Foundation closed its doors and donated the statue to the Colorado Music Hall of Fame.
 The statue was unveiled at its new location at Red Rocks Amphitheatre near Morrison, Colorado in spring 2015.
 The bronze study for the statue is used as a fundraiser and as the annual "John Denver Spirit Award".
-The initial sketch of the statue was used by the Taylor Guitar Company to create a limited edition John Denver guitar, released in 2003.
+The initial sketch of the statue was used by the Taylor Guitar Company to create limited edition of John Denver guitar, released in 2003.